 The pay process will be treated with confidentiality and information relating to individuals will be shared with only those who are legitimately involved in the operation of the process.

-The [Governing Body/Board of Trustees], [Name of Committee/Panel/Group of Governors/Trustees], the Headteacher’s Performance Management Group and the Headteacher will maintain confidentiality at all times whilst reviewing, monitoring, moderating and quality-assuring the effectiveness of the pay system and the links between pay and performance.
+The Governing Body, the Headteacher’s Performance Management Group and the Headteacher will maintain confidentiality at all times whilst reviewing, monitoring, moderating and quality-assuring the effectiveness of the pay system and the links between pay and performance.

 19.0 Monitor and Review

-This policy will be monitored and reviewed annually by [the Governing Body OR Resources Committee OR the Headteacher], including trends in progression across specific groups of teachers to assess its effect and the school’s continued compliance with equalities legislation.
+This policy will be monitored and reviewed annually by the Governing Body, the Resources Committee and the Headteacher, including trends in progression across specific groups of teachers to assess its effect and the school’s continued compliance with equalities legislation.
 Where there are issues with the way the policy is working, these will be looked at closely with a view to identifying measures to improve their effectiveness.

 Appendix I